 \subsection{Bit Error Rate}

-A second set of simulations shows the performance of the proposed RRS scheme in terms of bit error rate (BER) for PAM-4 and PAM-8 coded transmission over an AWGN channel.
-In these simulations, we consider Gray mapping, DVB-S2 LDPC codes with rates 1/2 and 1/4 and a blocklengh of 64800 \cite{dvbs2_standard}, and implement the RRS scheme with adaptive thresholds and alternating configurations ($C^{[5]}$ for PAM-4 and $C^{[85]}$ for PAM-8).
+A second set of simulations shows the performance of the proposed RRS scheme in terms of bit error rate (BER) for 4-PAM and 8-PAM coded transmission over an AWGN channel.
+In these simulations, we consider Gray mapping, DVB-S2 LDPC codes with rates 1/2 and 1/4 and a blocklengh of 64800 \cite{dvbs2_standard}, and implement the RRS scheme with adaptive thresholds and alternating configurations ($C^{[5]}$ for 4-PAM and $C^{[85]}$ for 8-PAM).
 The LDPC decoder~\cite{origlia_2025_15221950} implements the sum-product algorithm \cite{ryan2009channel, mackay2003information} and takes into account the syndrome when processing check node inputs to produce the messages for the connected variable nodes.
 Simulation parameters are summarized in Table~\ref{tab:sim-param}.

-The corresponding BER curves are shown in Fig. \ref{fig:ber}.
+The corresponding BER curves are shown in \figref{fig:ber}.
 As benchmarks, we also report the BER obtained with the RRH scheme and with direct reconciliation, where Bob recovers Alice's sequence using the channel output $Y$ and the syndrome, as in a classical communication scheme.
-We take the latter as a reference because it represent the case where soft information is fully available at the decoder, and the corresponding SKR is equal to the upper bound for the SKR of RRS.
+We take the latter as a reference because it represents the case where soft information is fully available at the decoder, and the corresponding SKR is equal to the upper bound for the SKR of RRS.

-With a 1/2 code rate employed in the PAM-4 scenario (Fig. \ref{fig:pam4-r1/2}), RRH has a gap of about \num{1.4}\unit{\dB} from DR. This large gap is almost completely filled by RRS, which lays within \num{0.04}\unit{\dB} from DR. This is consistent with the behavior observed for the SKR curves in Fig. \ref{fig:mutual-information-pam4-zoom}.
-For reference, in Fig.~\ref{fig:pam4-r1/2} we also report the result we obtained in our recent work \cite{origlia2025soft}, where we had a gain of roughly 1dB w.r.t.
-RRH, further improved in this work by resolving numerical issues.
+With a \mbox{rate-1/2} code employed in the 4-PAM scenario (\figref{fig:pam4-r1/2}), RRH has a gap of about \num{1.4}\unit{\dB} from DR. This large gap is almost completely filled by RRS, which lies within \num{0.04}\unit{\dB} from DR. This is consistent with the behavior observed for the SKR curves in \figref{fig:mutual-information-pam4-zoom}.
+For reference, in \figref{fig:pam4-r1/2} we also report the result we obtained in our recent work \cite{origlia2025soft}, where we a gain of roughly 1dB w.r.t.
+RRH was observed, further improved by resolving numerical issues.